aggrawal-ankur/gitbook/content/blogs/timeline.md

 Back in 2015, when I was in 5th grade, my father purchased the first ever touch screen mobile in winters.

 Internet was crazy expensive at that time.
-I remember going to shops and getting a 50 INR recharge which buys 39 ruppes.
+I remember going to shops and getting a 50 INR recharge which buys 39 rupees.
 And it was x-paisa per call.
-Only in summer vacations and Deepwali (Indian festival) do we get an internet recharge, which costed 350 INR for 1 GB.
+Only in summer vacations and Deepawali (the festival of lights) do we get an internet recharge, which costed 350 INR for 1 GB.
 Yes, 1 GB.

 Back then, 1$ = 66.79 INR (according to internet).